MePACS Solo – The 24/7 Personal Alarm Service – New Watch Coming Soon

 It’s the same guaranteed 24/7 service from the MePACS trained professionals.

-You raise the alert and we’ll respond via the watch within 2 minutes.
-We will contact you via the watch to understand the situation and then organise the right help to you quickly.
+You raise the alert and we’ll respond via the mobile alarm within 2 minutes.
+We will contact you via the alarm to understand the situation and then organise the right help to you quickly.

-The watch also includes a GPS locator so we know where to send help to you fast.
-We’ll also keep in contact with you until help arrives, giving you that reassurance.
+The mobile alarm also includes a GPS locator so we know where to send help to you fast.
+We’ll also keep in contact with you until help arrives, giving you that extra reassurance.

 - Fall Detection with automatic alerts sent to MePACS

-- Raise alerts with a simple tap of the watch face
+- Raise alerts with a simple press of the alarm

 - Built-in GPS locator when alert is raised so we can get help to you quickly

-- Uses an e-Sim, so no need to connect a smart phone
+- Uses a SIM card, so no need to connect a phone

 Order Now – Call 1800 685 329